mcorbe/talemo/docs/product-requirements.v2.md

 | D30 retention (creator kids) | ≥ 35% | Benchmark for paid audio-learning apps |
 | CAC payback | < 6 months on paid cohort | Ensures sustainable unit economics |

 With these conversion rates, approximately 85% of users remain on the ad-supported tier while 15% subscribe to the Creator Premium tier, generating the bulk of our revenue.
-This is a significant improvement over the previous model's 7.5% paid conversion rate.
+This is a significant improvement over the typical 7.5% paid conversion rate seen in standard freemium apps.

 #### 11.3.8 Business Model Sensitivity